Marks-Ipatieff Award in Catalysis

 Eligibility

-Special weight will be given to independence of thought and originality.
-The award may be made for investigations carried out in any country and without consideration of nationality, but preference will be given to American chemists.
-The award will be granted regardless of race, gender, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
+The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.

 Deadline